20% OFF on Prepaid Orders | T & C

 Acrylic: Acrylics are fibers obtained synthetically from cellulose and petrochemicals.
 This material lasts long in rough conditions.

-Linen: Flax plants are used in textiles to manufacture linen.
-Linen sheets are very durable and dries quicker than cotton.
-And are very strong and long lasting.
+Linen: Flax plants are used in the textiles industry to manufacture linen.
+Linen sheets are very durable and dry quicker than cotton.
+And are very strong and long-lasting.

 This is something you will have to find for yourself, we have listed all that you possibly need to know about fabrics of bed sheets.
 Be it sheets with plain weave, sheet sets or 100% cotton sheets or upland cotton sheets; you can find it all.

 What is the best fabric to make bed sheets?

 Cotton is the prime choice of fabric to make bedsheets that are not only soft, comfortable, durable but also hypoallergenic, and environment-friendly.